zogzog/cubicweb/doc/book/en/admin/setup-windows.rst

 Setting up a Windows development environment is not too complicated but it requires a series of small steps.

-We proposed an example of a typical |cubicweb| installation on Windows from sources.
+We propose an example of a typical |cubicweb| installation on Windows from sources.
 We assume everything goes into ``C:\\`` and for any package, without version specification, "the latest is the greatest".

-Take into the mind that adjusting the installation drive should be straightforward.
+Mind that adjusting the installation drive should be straightforward.